 Donations can be made by either pressing the Donate button below and making a contribution through PayPal or by sending a check to Celtic Charms Inc.

-View the journal for the 2013 Ride-A-thon
+View the journal for our last Ride-A-thon

 Tuesday thru Friday

 9:00 a.m. - noon